Mich-L5/ASKmeGOC/README.md

 As a native speaker of both English and French, I translated the site and implemented the language toggle functionality to ensure accessibility in both of Canada’s official languages.
 Users can switch between languages using the toggle in the top-right corner of the site.

+The website is fully responsive on all platforms (mobile, tablet, and desktop).

 ## Live site
 This live site can be accessed [here](https://askmegoalsofcare.com/).